grvsrm/grvsrm-hugo/content/post/Volcano Eruption/index.md

     ## # ... with 16 more rows

 It shows that there are 26 different types of eruptions.
-Although it can be modelled to classify for all the 26 types but seeing the size of the data it maks more sense to group the eruptions in three categories.
+Although it can be modelled to classify for all the 26 types but seeing the size of the data it makes more sense to group the eruptions in three categories.
 Lets take the first two categories and put rest of the data in "other" category to keep it simple.

 ``` r
 volcano_df <- volcano_raw %>%